kounch/PDSpiderSG21/README.md

 ### Features

-The original Spider (SG-21) was a LCD handheld electronic game made by Tronica.
-This project is a remake made from memories, photographs and video recordings of the original device, using Lua and the official [Playdate SDK](https://play.date/dev/).
+The original Spider (SG-21) and Space Mission (SM-122) were LCD handheld electronic games made by Tronica.
+This project is a remake made from memories, photographs and video recordings of the original devices, using [Lua](http://www.lua.org) and the official [Playdate SDK](https://play.date/dev/).

 Please visit [the official website](https://kounch.itch.io) for installation instructions and more information.